BLE-LTER/LTER-website/README.md

 Static HTML website for Long Term Ecological Research site

-This project contains an example [Long Term Ecological Research](https://lternet.edu/) (LTER) site website which aims to full LTER website guidelines.
+This project contains an example [Long Term Ecological Research](https://lternet.edu/) (LTER) site website which aims to satisfy LTER website guidelines.
 The website is implemented as static HTML which can be hosted for free using services like [Netlify](https://www.netlify.com/).

 # Features